dddsydney/dddsydney-blog/src/content/posts/design-dev-data.md

 ---
 title: "DDD - Design, Dev, and Data"
-date: 2018-04-23T21:00:00+10:00
+date: 2018-04-20T21:00:00+10:00
-draft: true
+draft: false
 ---

 Back in 2011, HP ditched it's flagging computer business to focus on software.
 Then member of the board Marc Andreesson and co-founder of famed tech investment firm Andreesson-Horowitz reasoned in an [article in the Wall Street Journal](https://a16z.com/2016/08/20/why-software-is-eating-the-world/) that software was eating the world.

 > Software is eating the wold - Marc Andreeson, WSJ 2011

-As at March 31st, 2018 [the top 10 companies in the world by market cap](https://en.wikipedia.org/wiki/List_of_public_corporations_by_market_capitalization) are occupied by 6 who are software focused, with Apple forming a contentious 7th. **Software has now _eaten_ the world**.
+As at March 31st, 2018 [the top 10 companies in the world by market cap](https://en.wikipedia.org/wiki/List_of_public_corporations_by_market_capitalization) are occupied by 6 who are software focused, with Apple forming a contentious 7th.

+_Software has now eaten the world_.

 **From utility to usable**